Associate Director/Director, Racial Equity and Justice

 - Commitment to the American Progress’ mission and goals.

-When American Progress’ offices reopen, employees will be expected to work in the office three days per week.
-We will continue to monitor the current health emergency and adjust plans as needed in the future.
-Any changes to our current policy will be communicated at the time of hire.
+We will continue to monitor COVID-19 and the levels of community spread and adjust plans as needed for in-office work.
+Any changes to our current hybrid work policy will be communicated at the time of hire.
 Updates will be posted on American Progress’ Jobs page.